Skip to content

 Content

-Content tab displays sheets with TeamOne content, so you can easily navigate through TeamOne explorations and formulas.
-You can recalculate and perform actions related to the active sheet (expand/collapse exploration rows, submit exploration data to IBM PA, increase/decrease indentation) and Recalculate all sheets with TeamOne content.
+The Content tab lists sheets that include TeamOne content so you can quickly navigate TeamOne Explorations and formulas.
+From here you can trigger actions on the active sheet—Expand/Collapse exploration rows, Upload data back to IBM Planning Analytics (TM1), Drill-through to detailed data, Increase/Decrease indent—and you can Recalculate all sheets that contain TeamOne content.

 img